quolpr/quicktest.nvim/README.md

 Right now only `go` is supported!
 Feel free to open PR to add other integrations.

-## Building your own plugin
+## Building your own adapter

-Here is the template of how plugin for any language could be written.
+Here is the template of how adapter for any language could be written.
 For more examples just check `lua/quicktest/adapters`.
 For tresitter methods investigation you can take code from adapters of neotest from https://github.com/nvim-neotest/neotest?tab=readme-ov-file#supported-runners

 ```lua
 local Job = require("plenary.job")